-The Next Generation Science Standards (NGSS) put forth a new vision for K–12 science classrooms that recasts science proficiency as not only what students know, but also how they can use and apply what they know.
+The Next Generation Science Standards (NGSS) put forth a vision for K–12 science classrooms that recasts science proficiency as not only what students know, but also how they can use and apply what they know.

-This knowledge-in-use perspective represents a different way of thinking about science learning: Disciplinary core ideas, science and engineering practices, and cross-cutting concepts should work together to enable students to reason with evidence, make sense of phenomena, and design solutions to problems.
+This knowledge-in-use perspective represents a different way of thinking about science learning: disciplinary core ideas, science and engineering practices, and cross-cutting concepts should work together to enable students to reason with evidence, make sense of phenomena, and design solutions to problems.

 Because the NGSS are so vastly different from previous standards, many developers are creating the next generation of science curriculum materials.
 To date, few research-based curriculum materials have been designed from the ground up for the NGSS, and thus there is limited evidence-based research on the efficacy of NGSS designed curricula.